phenomecentre/nPYc-Toolbox/docs/introduction.rst

 Normalisation
 =============

-Funtion for normalising data to correct for dilution effects on global sample intensity.
+This section describes the process for normalising data to correct for dilution effects on global sample intensity.

 See :doc:`normalisation` for details.